Project Summary

 Salmonella continues to pose challenges for human and animal health.
 Researchers have reported it is not uncommon to recover Salmonella from peripheral lymph nodes (PLN) of feedlot cattle at slaughter.
 This observation is particularly so during certain times of the year and within more southern climates.
 It has been speculated that much of the Salmonella recovered from the PLN arrives there via regional afferent lymph vessels following transdermal infections.
 If so, the ecology and transmission dynamics of Salmonella among cattle populations is far more complex than previously believed.

 Tremendously high concentrations of Salmonella have been observed in some PLN.
-At present, it is uncertain if Salmonella simply accumulates in PLN or it replicates within PLN.
+At present, it is uncertain if Salmonella simply accumulates in PLN or if it replicates within PLN.
 Moreover, a new serovar of Salmonella, Salmonella Lubbock, has recently been discovered.
 This offers the opportunity to explore common attributes that facilitate persistence within cattle and environmental niches.
 If so, it may point to opportunities for control.
 Lastly, researchers have observed increased diversity in the genes that encode resistance to the critically important drugs known as 3rd‐generation cephalosporins (3GC).

 The objectives of this study were to evaluate the role of stress hormones in the extent of Salmonella replication within extra‐intestinal tissues of cattle (in particular, PLN), to perform whole‐genome sequencing (WGS) on Salmonella isolates recovered from cattle samples (feces, hides and PLN) to explore common attributes that could confer a fitness advantage, and to perform WGS on a selection of non‐type‐specific E. coli isolates recovered from cattle feces that display a phenotype consistent with extended‐spectrum beta‐lactamase (ESBL) producing E. coli which are resistant to many cephalosporins.